sfu-discourse-lab/SOCC/README.md

 The number of top-level comments for this article.

 <i>article_text</i><br>
 The article text.
-We have preserved the paragraph structure in the text with <p> tags.
+We have preserved the paragraph structure in the text with paragraph tags.

 <b>gnm_comments.csv</b><br>
 This CSV contains article id and comment text and other metadata associated with each article id.